jlstrater/gr8data/README.md

 Looking for the demo from the devoxx presentation?
 See the [Devoxx Version](https://github.com/jlstrater/gr8data/releases/tag/1.0)

 ##Documentation
-Docs has moved to [https://jlstrater.github.io/gr8data](https://jlstrater.github.io/gr8data).
+The new API docs are now generated using [Spring REST docs](http://projects.spring.io/spring-restdocs/) .
+They are published at [https://jlstrater.github.io/gr8data](https://jlstrater.github.io/gr8data).
 As with most projects, it's a work in progress.

 ##Run Example Locally